 Our e-learning platform aims not only to ease access to technical tools, but also to build a wide and inclusive community of best practises.
 The goal is for UPR stakeholders to learn from each other and amplify the scope of their actions.
 To this end, the platform will be accessible, in particular to selected Civil Society Organisations (CSOs), National Human Rights Institutions (NHRIs), and Government representatives.

 The online training tools will be divided into five modules to guide users through the UPR cycle while emphasising the basics of the mechanism as well as advocacy, monitoring and reporting actions aimed at implementing UPR recommendations.

-In the future, we expect to develop specific courses targeting groups such as Youth/children.
-We also intend to offer Training of Trainers (ToT) courses and thematic sessions, for instance on economic, social and cultural rights.
+In the future, we expect to develop specific courses targeting groups such as Youth, human rights defenders, among others.
+We also intend to offer Training of Trainers (ToT) courses and thematic sessions, for instance on economic, social, and cultural rights.

-These modules will enhance active and participatory learning by using an integrated approach and reflecting the UPR mechanism’s spirit of sharing best practises amongst stakeholders.
+These modules will enhance active and participatory learning by using an integrated approach and reflecting the UPR mechanism’s spirit of sharing best practices amongst stakeholders.